Any one of the best dehumidifiers can help dry out your home and, by extension, your entire life.

-This Frigidaire isn't as sleek as newer machines, even from the same brand, and it was louder than the other devices in Wirecutter's tests.
+This Frigidaire isn't as sleek as newer machines, even from the same brand.
 Plus, most dehumidifiers, even the "dumb" ones, already self-monitor and adjust according to your settings, so you likely don't run any risk if you can't control yours remotely.

 Hundreds of Amazon, Home Depot and Best Buy customer reviewers liked the Frigidaire FGAC7044U1 a lot, rating it close to 5 out of 5 stars on average.

 |LG PuriCare UD501KOG5||Best midsize option||$300||50 (30 under new standards)||Passive||Yes|

 |Frigidaire FAD301NWD||Best budget option||$190||30 (20 under new standards)||Passive||No|

 |Frigidaire FGAC7044U1||Best smart controls||$380||70 (45-50 under new standards)||Passive||Yes|

 How to choose the best dehumidifier for you

 There are plenty of dehumidifier models to choose from.
 Here are a few factors to weigh when determining which one is right for your home.